 China has the highest number of bicycles (自行车, zìxíngchē) of any country in the world, with about a quarter of the population owning one, despite a rising trend towards mopeds, motorbikes and cars.
 Few cities have any hills and some have bike lanes, though many of the bigger cities are in the process of banning bicycles from main roads in order to free them up for cars.

 An alternative to renting is to buy a bike, a sensible option if you’re going to be based anywhere for a while.
-All department stores sell them: a heavy, unsophisticated machine will only set you back about ¥250, whereas a mountain bike will be upwards of ¥500.
-A folding bike (around ¥350) is a great idea, as you can cycle around all day and when you’re tired, put it in the boot of a taxi; plus, you can take it from one destination to another on the bus.
+All department stores sell them: a heavy, unsophisticated machine will only set you back about ¥350, whereas a mountain bike will be upwards of ¥600.
+A folding bike (around ¥450) is a great idea, as you can cycle around all day and, when you’re tired, put it in the boot of a taxi; plus, you can take it from one destination to another on the bus.
 You can also bring your own bike into China; international airlines usually insist that the front wheel is removed, deflated and strapped to the back, and that everything is thoroughly packaged.
 Inside China, airlines, trains and ferries all charge to carry bikes, and the ticketing and accompanying paperwork can be baffling.
-Where possible, it’s easier to stick to long-distance buses and stow it for free on the roof, no questions asked.
-Another option is to see China on a specialized bike tour such as those offered by Bike China (w http://www.bikechina.com), Bike Asia (w http://www.bikeasia.com) or Cycle China (w http://www.cyclechina.com).
+Another option is to see China on a specialized bike tour such as those offered by Bike China (bikechina.com), Bike Asia (bikeasia.com) or Cycle China (cyclechina.com).

-Local tour operators, who are listed throughout the guide, offer excursions ranging from city coach tours to river cruises and multiday cross-country hikes or horse treks.
+Local tour operators, who are listed throughout the Guide, offer excursions ranging from city coach tours to river cruises and multiday cross-country hikes or horse treks.
 While you always pay for the privilege, sometimes these tours are good value: travel, accommodation and food – usually plentiful and excellent – are generally included, as might be the services of an interpreter and guide.
-And in some cases, tours are the most practical (if not the only) way to see something really worthwhile, saving endless bother organizing local transport and accommodation.
+And in some cases, tours are virtually the only way to see something really worthwhile, saving endless bother organizing local transport and accommodation.
 In general, foreign-owned operations tend to give better service – or at least to understand better what Westerners want when they take a tour.

 On the downside, there are disreputable operators who’ll blatantly overcharge for mediocre services, foist unhelpful guides on you and spend three days on what could better be done in an afternoon.
 Bear in mind that many Chinese tour guides are badly paid, and supplement their income by taking tourists to souvenir shops where they’ll receive commissions.
 It always pays to make exhaustive enquiries about the exact nature of the tour, such as exactly what the price includes and the departure/return times, before handing any money over.

 All Chinese cities have some form of public transit system.
 An increasing number have (or are building) light-rail systems and underground metros; elsewhere, the city bus is the transport focus.
-These are cheap and run from around 6am to 9pm or later, but – Hong Kong’s apart – are usually slow and crowded.
+These are cheap and run from 6am–10pm or later, but (Hong Kong’s apart) they’re usually slow and crowded.
 Pricier private minibuses often run the same routes in similar comfort but at greater speed; they’re either numbered or have their destination written up at the front.

 Taxis are always available in larger towns and cities; main roads, transit points and tourist hotels are good places to find them.
-They either cost a fixed rate within certain limits – ¥6 seems normal – or about ¥8 to hire and then ¥1–3 per kilometre.
-You’ll also find (motorized or cycle-) rickshaws and motorbike taxis outside just about every mainland bus and train station, whose highly erratic rates are set by bargaining beforehand.
+They cost a fixed rate of ¥5–13 within certain limits, and then add from ¥1 per kilometre.
+You’ll also find (motorized or cycle-) rickshaws in touristy areas, whose highly erratic rates are set by bargaining beforehand.